 It [bismuth] has, indeed, in common with all the metallic substances used for this purpose, one serious drawback.
 They are all changed by sulphurous gases into dark gray sulphurets, and as luck will have it, our coal fires and gas-pipes are constantly ready, whenever opportunity is allowed them to fill the apartment with just such gases.
 The consequence is that on not a few occasions, ladies, who at the outset of the evening displayed complexions which made their rivals ready to tear their hair with envy, have come to grief in the most unexpected manner, and been obliged to retire in confusion, with their faces of a dirty ash color, owing to some stupid servant mismanaging the furnace and allowing the gas to escape.

 The use of bismuth compounds in face powders declined somewhat when zinc oxide was introduced.
-Henry Tetlow was one of its early adherents and incorporated it into his very successful Swan Down Face Powder, made in the United States from 1866 onwards.
-Titanium dioxide was also increasingly used as a white pigment.
+Henry Tetlow of Philadelphia was one of its early adherents, incorporating it into his face powders from 1866, including in the very successful Swan Down brand.
+Titanium dioxide was also used increasingly as a white pigment.
 It was a more brilliant white than zinc oxide and today is found in a wide variety of cosmetics.

 See also: Pearl Essence

 Askinson, G. W. (1923).
 Perfumes and cosmetics: Their preparation and manufacture (5th ed.).
 London: Crosby Lockwood and Son.